-The European Festival of Taste focuses on multiculturalism and the culinary heritage of the Lublin region.
+The Festival focuses on multiculturalism and the culinary heritage of the Lublin region.
 It is also the biggest culinary festival of the region, attracting residents and tourists alike through its confluence of cultural events and the traditions of Lublin’s cuisine.
-The organisers would like visitors and local participants to slow down and unhurriedly try the surrounding flavours and scents.
-The Festival’s signature features include: a wide-ranging repertoire of cultural events, including concerts of Balkan and Ukrainian music, exhibitions and expositions, contests and culinary workshops.
+This is a splendid opportunity to wind down and get familiarised with assorted specialities of the Lublin region.
+To this end, the organisers would like visitors and local participants to slow down and unhurriedly partake in and partake of surrounding flavours and scents.
+Recharged, suffused with the positivity offered by a diverse set of dishes available, the tourists will return home relaxed and satisfied.
+The Festival’s signature features include: a wide-ranging repertoire of cultural events, including among others concert of Balkan and Ukrainian music, exhibitions and expositions, contests and culinary workshops.

 The Lublin-based “Open City” Festival is one of the most important showcases of modern art in Poland and the biggest exhibition of this kind in Eastern Poland.
 The rationale behind the 8th iteration of the Festival is to emphasise the symbolic dimension of the space of Lublin by introducing to it commissioned artworks.
 The artistic interventions of the participants of the Festival are construed as “alien bodies” growing inside the very tissue of Lublin, moments of an unexpected change in the (physical and symbolic) space, which we have so far regarded as well-known and thoroughly critiqued.
 As a result, art is exposed both to fleeting emotions of passers-by and to fickle weather conditions.
 Artists usually play the role of performers of ideological programmes formulated by the funders of monuments.
 For the duration of the Open City Festival we will reverse this division of labour and bestow upon the participating artists a much needed sense of agency.
 Full documentation of all artists’ realisations (in the form of a catalogue of temporary art) and permanent artworks constitute the added value of the Festival.